 Approximately 615,000 people in the United States have Meniere’s disease, with doctors diagnosing 45,000 cases each year.

 Meniere’s Disease Symptoms

 These symptoms can come on suddenly in episodes that last anywhere between a few minutes and several hours.
 Sometimes a person will lose their balance, resulting in falls.

 Due to the unpredictable nature of Meniere’s disease, it can cause extreme distress in its sufferers.
 Approximately 63% of people with Meniere’s also suffer from anxiety or depression.

 The precise cause of Meniere’s disease is unclear.
 Theories include:

 - An autoimmune response

 Furthermore, there is a link between Meniere’s and migraines, with just over half of Meniere’s patients experiencing a migraine during their lifetime.
-The two conditions possibly share some underlying pathology, such as blood vessel dysfunction in the head.
+The two conditions possibly share some underlying pathology, such as cranial blood vessel dysfunction.

 Several lifestyle factors may also contribute to Meniere’s attacks in susceptible people.
 They include:

 - Emotional stress